 Topics: Arbitration Agreements

 The California Supreme Court has scheduled oral argument for April 3, 2014 in Iskanian v.
 CLS Transportation, a case involving the enforceability of class/representative action waivers in employment arbitration agreements under California law.
 The Iskanian court ruled that California's "Gentry" test for invalidating class action waivers was no longer good law in light of the United States Supreme Court's decision in AT&T Mobility v.
 Concepcion, and that employers may not be compelled to arbitrate on a class wide basis where they have not specifically agreed to do so.
 The Iskanian court also held that the contractual waiver of the right to pursue a PAGA representative action in arbitration was similarly enforceable.
 Finally, the Iskanian court rejected the NLRB's D.R.
 Horton decision invalidating class action waivers in arbitration agreements on the ground that such waivers violate the NLRA.
-Our prior posts on the Iskanian case are here.
 Following oral argument in April, a decision by the California Supreme Court should issue by early July.
 California employers that have, or are considering, employment arbitration agreements will want to stay tuned for this key decision.